Visual Studio Add-Ins: SlickEdit Gadgets

 There you go, a new tool from Slick Edit that’s free and adds several useful features to Visual Studio.
 Please leave a comment, I’m curious what your favorite features are and how you are using the tool.

-5 Responses to “Visual Studio Add-Ins: SlickEdit Gadgets”
+5 thoughts on “Visual Studio Add-Ins: SlickEdit Gadgets

 Not sure I like the thought of this wiping my clipboard just because I highlighted some text.